kristianernst/kristianernst.github.io/_posts/2023-08-20-multivariate_calculus.markdown

 Important!

-Some use the constraint that $\boldsymbol{w}$ be a unit vector, this ensures that it is only the directions we are comparing when comparing the directional derivatives.
+Some use the constraint that $$\boldsymbol{w}$$ be a unit vector, this ensures that it is only the directions we are comparing when comparing the directional derivatives.

 In this light, directional derivatives are basically scalar projections between a gradient vector and a unit vector.
-In any case, if we want to interpret the resulting directional derivative as a slope, we need to convert $\boldsymbol{w}$ to a unit vector!
+In any case, if we want to interpret the resulting directional derivative as a slope, we need to convert $$\boldsymbol{w}$$ to a unit vector!

 To this end, we need to use the concepts of 1) scalar projection